Let the River Flow with Bahia Yackzan

-Core Alignment Coach and Communication Specialist, Bahia Yackzan is starting new classes, each a 12-week series, beginning the week of July 6th.
-Classes are held via conference calls for 12 consecutive weeks.
+Core Alignment Coach and Communication Specialist, Bahia Yackzan offers classes via conference calls for 12 consecutive weeks.

 Re-connecting to the heart of your own and others’ true identities.
 By letting “the river flow” we can speak soul to soul and explore how to navigate the pains and joys of current cultural crises — and other issues — and find unity, hope, and motivation.

 Click here to register.
 Cost for DCC members $30 per session per person ($275 for one 12-week module.)
 10% tithed to DCC.